LennartFr/hyperledgerenergy/README.md

 # Bockchain concepts

-## The ledger and the State Database
+## The Ledger and the State Database

 There are two place which "store" data in Hyperledger Fabric:
 ### The ledger is the actual "blockchain".